robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Canberra Raiders          (home) to beat 	Wests Tigers              (away) with a probability of 	70.34%

 Robs Elo predicts 	Melbourne Storm           (home) to beat 	Cronulla Sharks           (away) with a probability of 	73.26%

+### Round 22 (generated 06/08/2018)

+Robs Elo predicts 	Brisbane Broncos          (away) to beat 	North Queensland Cowboys  (home) with a probability of 	59.66%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Newcastle Knights         (away) with a probability of 	86.81%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Sydney Roosters           (away) with a probability of 	61.20%

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Gold Coast Titans         (home) with a probability of 	59.26%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	56.32%

+Robs Elo predicts 	St George Dragons         (away) to beat 	Parramatta Eels           (home) with a probability of 	56.34%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Wests Tigers              (away) with a probability of 	70.34%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Cronulla Sharks           (away) with a probability of 	73.26%

+### Round 23 (generated 13/08/2018)

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	Brisbane Broncos          (home) with a probability of 	56.90%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Gold Coast Titans         (away) with a probability of 	69.12%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Parramatta Eels           (away) with a probability of 	87.55%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Newcastle Knights         (away) with a probability of 	89.62%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	St George Dragons         (away) with a probability of 	69.18%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	North Queensland Cowboys  (away) with a probability of 	89.03%

+Robs Elo predicts 	New Zealand Warriors      (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	53.93%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Canberra Raiders          (home) with a probability of 	69.09%